-The claimant's mother with the assistance of REM Community Options submitted documents to the Title XIX MR/DD Waiver program for an evaluation of the claimant's medical condition to determine if he was medically eligible for the program.
-The Department, on December 17, 2007, completed this evaluation.
-The Department reached the decision that the claimant did not meet the medical criteria for the program.
-A notice of denial was mailed to the claimant on December 17, 2007.
-This notice advised that, "Documentation submitted does not support the presence of substantial adaptive deficits in three or more of the six major life areas identified for Waiver
+1) The Claimant's mother submitted documents to the Title XIX MR/DD Waiver program in April 2008 for an evaluation of the Claimant's medical condition to determine if he was medically eligible for the program.
+The Department completed their evaluation of the documents on April 18, 2008 and reached the decision that the claimant did not meet the medical criteria for the program.
+A notice of denial was mailed to the claimant on April 18, 2008.
+This notice advised that, "Documentation submitted does not support the presence of substantial adaptive deficits in three or more of the major life areas identified for Waiver eligibility."
+Substantial limitations were only identified in the area of Self Care.